-Tom’s work sees him working with hundreds, if not thousands, of SMEs.
+Tom’s work has seen him working with hundreds, if not thousands, of SMEs.

-So, he wanted to create an online hub where any business owners and managers could come together to discuss ideas.
-Here, they could gain insight, understand theory, and get content that will help them develop strategies that will deliver results in a modern business.
+So, he wanted to create an online hub where any business owners and managers could come together to discuss and share ideas.
+Here, they could gain insight, understand the theory, and get content that will help them develop strategies that will deliver results in a modern business.

 And that was it, The Business Ninja was born!